FatimahSarwar/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+-console.log(`${name}- this is wehre the inner function reached out to the outer function to grab a value or data from it.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
 c.
 What is the lexical scope of `newRoll`?